project-chip/connectedhomeip/docs/silabs/general/WIRESHARK.md

 ## 3. Follow Instructions for Wireshark Integration

-In order to capture from a Silicon Labs device like a WSTK you will need to use the Silabs-PTI.jar utility you built in the previous step.
-You will further need to integrate the execution of the utility into Wireskark through Wireshark's `excap` interface.
+To capture from a Silicon Labs device like a WSTK use the Silabs-PTI.jar utility you built in the previous step.
+You will further need to integrate the execution of the utility into Wireshark through Wireshark's `excap` interface.
 A complete guide to
 [Wireshark Integration is provided here](https://github.com/SiliconLabs/java_packet_trace_library/blob/master/doc/wireshark.md).
 You integrate the Silabs-PTI.jar utility into Wirehshark by adding a small